joncgoodwin/sb/README.md

 # Acknowledgments

 The d3.js visualization is based on this [example](http://bl.ocks.org/mbostock/8033015) by Mike Bostock.
-Lynn Cherny's [code](http://arnicas.github.io/interactive-vis-course/Week7/multiple_lines_voronoi.html) was also used.
+Lynn Cherny's [code](http://arnicas.github.io/interactive-vis-course/Week7/multiple_lines_voronoi.html) helped me understand how to adapt the original example and was helpfully commented.
 This [stackoverflow question and answer](http://stackoverflow.com/questions/31507611/d3-multi-line-voronoi-trouble-with-showing-data-on-mouseover) was also helpful.

 I also got valuable feedback from a conversation with PJ Trainor, Nabil Kashyap, and Rachel Buurma.